xcore/sc_spdif/app_spdif_tx_example/doc/index.rst

 Import and Build the Application
 ++++++++++++++++++++++++++++++++

 #.
 Open xTimeComposer and open the edit perspective (Window->Open Perspective->XMOS Edit).
 #.
 Locate the ``S/PDIF Transmit Demo`` item in the xSOFTip pane on the bottom left of the window and drag it into the Project Explorer window in the xTimeComposer.
 #.
 Click on the ``app_spdif_tx_example`` item in the Explorer pane.
 #.
 This will also cause the modules on which this application depends to be imported as well.
 #.
 This application depends on ``module_spdif_tx`` only.
 #.
-Click on the app_example_tx item in the Explorer pane then click on the build icon (hammer) in xTIMEcomposer.
+Click on the ``app_spdif_tx_example`` item in the Explorer pane then click on the build icon (hammer) in xTIMEcomposer.
 #.
 Check the console window to verify that the application has built successfully.

 For help in using xTIMEcomposer, try the xTIMEcomposer tutorial, which you can find by selecting :menuitem:`Help, Tutorials` from the xTIMEcomposer menu.